 Source: Lainf, Wikimedia Commons, https://de.wikipedia.org/wiki/Potentiometer#/media/Datei:Potentiometer.jpg CC BY-SA 2.5 license.
 Last access: April 30th, 2021.

-Like the measurement of position, the most intuitive relation between the angle of the knob and the resistance is a linear connection.
+Like the measurement of position, the most intuitive relationship between the angle of the knob and the resistance is a linear connection.
 The situation where an angle of α is measured and αmax is the largest angle possible can be described as

 UaUq=∆RR=ααmax→Ua=Uq∙ααmax.